General terms and conditions of business

 3. All invoices are due for payment immediately upon receipt without deduction.

-4. In the event of payment arrears, STEINLE is entitled to make further deliveries dependent on the complete elimination of the payment arrears.
+4. In the event of payment arrears, STEINLE is entitled to make further deliveries dependent on the complete settlement of the payment arrears.

-5. The customer is not entitled to assign or transfer claims against STEINLE or rights arising from the business relationship to third parties without the consent of STEINLE.
-The same applies to claims and rights arising directly against STEINLE by law.
-Section 354a of the German Commercial Code remains unaffected.
+5. The Customer is not entitled to assign or transfer any claims or rights against STEINLE arising from the business relationship to third parties without STEINLE's consent.
+The same applies to claims and rights arising directly from the law against STEINLE.
+Section 354a of the German Commercial Code (HGB) remains unaffected.

-6. In addition, STEINLE is entitled to refuse performance if, due to a circumstance that occurred after the conclusion of the contract, there is reason to fear that the consideration from the customer will not be received in full and on time, unless the customer provides the consideration in advance or provides sufficient security, regardless of the scope of delivery.
-This applies in particular if STEINLE's credit insurer has refused to insure the price of the delivery item after the conclusion of the contract for reasons of the customer's creditworthiness.
+6. Furthermore, STEINLE is entitled to refuse performance if, due to circumstances occurring after the conclusion of the contract, it is feared that the consideration from the Customer will not be received in full and on time, unless the Customer provides the consideration in advance, regardless of the scope of delivery, or provides sufficient security.
+This applies in particular if STEINLE's credit insurer has refused to insure the price of the delivery item after the conclusion of the contract due to the Customer's creditworthiness.

 IV.
 Retention of title and insurance

 1. The items delivered (reserved goods) remain the property of STEINLE until all claims to which STEINLE is entitled have been fulfilled.
-If the value of all security rights to which STEINLE is entitled exceeds the amount of all secured claims by more than 20%, STEINLE will release a corresponding portion of the security rights at the request of the customer.
+If the value of all security interests to which STEINLE is entitled exceeds the amount of all secured claims by more than 20%, STEINLE will, at the Customer's request, release a corresponding portion of the security interests.

 2. While the retention of title exists, the Customer is prohibited from pledging or transferring the goods as security and is only permitted to resell the goods in the ordinary course of business on the condition that the Customer receives payment from its customer or makes the reservation that ownership will only pass to the customer once the customer has fulfilled its payment obligations.

-3. In the event of seizures, confiscations or other compensation or interventions by third parties, the Client must notify STEINLE immediately.
+3. In the event of attachments, confiscations or other compensation or interventions by third parties, the Client must notify STEINLE immediately.

-4. In the event of a breach of duty by the Customer, in particular in the event of late payment, STEINLE is entitled to withdraw from the contract and take back the goods; the Customer is obliged to hand them over.
+4. In the event of breaches of duty by the Customer, in particular in the event of default in payment, STEINLE shall be entitled to withdraw from the contract and take back the goods; the Customer shall be obliged to surrender the goods.

-5. STEINLE is entitled to insure all deliveries against theft, breakage, fire, water and other damage at the expense of the Customer, unless the Customer has proven that he has taken out the insurance himself.
+5. STEINLE is entitled to insure all deliveries at the Customer’s expense against theft, breakage, fire, water and other damage, unless the Customer has demonstrably taken out the insurance itself.

 V. Deliveries and delay in delivery and acceptance

-1. Compliance with delivery deadlines requires the timely receipt of all documents to be supplied by the customer, the necessary approvals and releases, in particular plans, as well as compliance with the agreed payment terms and other obligations by the customer.
-If these requirements are not met in a timely manner, the deadlines will be extended accordingly; this does not apply if STEINLE is responsible for the delay.
+1. Compliance with delivery deadlines requires the timely receipt of all documents to be provided by the Client, the necessary approvals and releases, in particular plans, as well as compliance with the agreed payment terms and other obligations by the Client.
+If these requirements are not met in a timely manner, the deadlines shall be extended accordingly; this does not apply if STEINLE is responsible for the delay.

-2. If non-compliance with the deadlines is due to force majeure, e.g. mobilization, war, riots, or similar events, e.g. strikes, lockouts, the deadlines shall be extended accordingly.
+2. If non-compliance with the deadlines is due to force majeure, e.g. mobilisation, war, riots or similar events, e.g. strikes, lockouts, the deadlines shall be extended accordingly.

-3. If STEINLE is in default and the Customer suffers damage as a result, the Customer shall be entitled to demand a flat-rate compensation of 0.5% for each full week of delay, but a maximum of 5% of the price for the part of the deliveries that could not be put into appropriate operation due to the delay.
+3. If STEINLE is in default and the Customer suffers damages as a result, the Customer shall be entitled to claim flat-rate compensation of 0.5% for each full week of delay, up to a maximum of 5% of the price for that part of the deliveries which could not be put into proper operation due to the delay.

-4. If the customer sets STEINLE a reasonable deadline for performance after the due date - taking into account the statutory exceptions - and the deadline is not met, the customer is entitled to withdraw from the contract within the framework of the statutory provisions.
-Further claims arising from delayed delivery are governed exclusively by Section VIII of these terms and conditions.
+4. If the Customer sets STEINLE a reasonable deadline for performance after the due date – taking into account the statutory exceptions – and the deadline is not met, the Customer shall be entitled to withdraw from the contract within the framework of the statutory provisions.
+Further claims arising from delayed delivery shall be governed exclusively by Section VIII of these Terms and Conditions.

-5. The Customer is obliged to inform STEINLE, upon request, within a reasonable period of time whether it still insists on delivery due to the delay in delivery and/or which of its claims and rights it is asserting.
+5. The Customer is obliged to inform STEINLE, upon request, within a reasonable period of time whether it still insists on delivery due to the delay in delivery and/or which of its claims and rights it asserts.

-6. If the customer defaults on acceptance or violates other obligations to cooperate, STEINLE is entitled to demand compensation for the damage incurred, including any additional expenses.
-In this case, the risk of accidental loss or accidental deterioration of the purchased item passes to the customer at the time at which the customer defaults on acceptance.
+6. If the Customer defaults on acceptance or violates other obligations to cooperate, STEINLE shall be entitled to demand compensation for the resulting damage, including any additional expenses.
+In this case, the risk of accidental loss or accidental deterioration of the purchased item shall pass to the Customer at the time the Customer defaults on acceptance.

 VI.
 Transfer of risk